 Inverdoorn Game Reserve

 Two hours away from Cape Town, Inverdoorn Game Reserve is known for its cheetah rescue and rehabilitation program.
 Although be warned, the cheetah encounter is no more.
-I almost booked this one, it’s by far the second most popular or advertised one after Aquila.
+I almost booked this one.
+It’s by far the second most popular or advertised one after Aquila.
 Much like Aquila, it is a rehabilitation/conservation venue and not wild.
 The team at Inverdoorn has rescued the elephants seen on safari and the calves.
-Sitting on ten thousnd hectare, by all accounts, this is the same experience as Aquila – it’s a zoo priced at about the same as Aquila.
+Sitting on ten thousand hectares, by all accounts, this is the same experience as Aquila – it’s a zoo priced at about the same as Aquila.

 Sanbona Wildlife Reserve and Gondwana Private Game Reserve

 This place is further out, about three hours east at the bottom of the Warmwaterberg Mountains.
 Sanbona did come up in my research, but I felt like the drive was a bit much for an overnight stay.
 It’s advertised as three hours away, but all the reviews will tell you it’s 4.5 hours each way once you factor in the drive to your accommodations from the entry.

 Sitting on 58,000 hectares (Aquila is 4,510-hectare), Sanbona appears to be the real deal.
 They offer a variety of accommodations from the tent, manor to lodge.
 There are traditional game drives and boat safaris.

 The reviews are way better than Aquila, and this place appears to be wild or the animals not fed.
 This said, if you read into the reports, you end up learning that this place is not natural, and the animals are preserved.
 Or should I say strategically placed?

 One guest’s review summed it up best.
 Once you’ve driven the 4.5 hours out here, you may as well have jumped on a flight to Kruger National Park.
 Lastly, it’s even more expensive than Aquila.